mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/entities.md

 Entities are persisted (saved, loaded) with a Repository in the shape of a Data Transfer Object.
 Before using them in your code, you "turn them into" DTOs or into Entities.
 DTOs must never be directly mutated.

 **Let's make it all ultra clear**: An Entity is an _object_.
 Most often we represent these as classes.
 Because a class can contain data we can logically manipulate that data.
-The way we manipulate the data is through methods on the Entity class that correspond to our common (ubiquitous) language; We don't let anyone directly manipulate the data on the Entity instance.
+The way we manipulate the data is through methods on the Entity class that corresponds to our common (ubiquitous) language; We don't let anyone directly manipulate the data on the Entity instance.
 We can save a representation of the Entity's data (state) with a Repository and we can load back the data and reconstitute it into a valid Entity instance when needed.
 All of that would happen in the same Bounded Context, in our case, in the same solution (in turn consisting of Lambda functions).

 ## Splitting data and behavior leads to unmaintainable code

-In the world of traditional back-end engineering you might find something like the below diagram: A service that interacts with several data sources.
-Because all of these are distinct and separated we have no good idea of who owns, and may change, what source.
-In the bottom we have the faint contours of other services, too.
+In the world of traditional back-end engineering, you might find something like the below diagram: A service that interacts with several data sources.
+Because all of these are distinct and separated we have no good idea of who owns and may change, what source.
+At the bottom we have the faint contours of other services, too.

 It's not uncommon that we for example: